cdapio/hydrator-plugins/database-plugins/docs/Database-batchsink.md

 that need authentication.
 Optional for databases that do not require authentication.
 (Macro-enabled)

 **jdbcPluginName:** Name of the JDBC plugin to use.
 This is the value of the 'name' key defined in the JSON file for the JDBC plugin.
+(Macro-enabled)

 **jdbcPluginType:** Type of the JDBC plugin to use.
 This is the value of the 'type' key defined in the JSON file for the JDBC plugin.
 Defaults to 'jdbc'.
+(Macro-enabled)

 **enableAutoCommit:** Whether to enable auto-commit for queries run by this sink.
 Defaults to 'false'.
 Normally this setting does not matter.
 It only matters if you are using a jdbc driver -- like the Hive